 Meet Alex Ramel, Washington's candidate for State Representative in the 40th District.

-As a Program Director with a local non-profit, I led the development of the Community Energy Challenge.
-This successful program creates living-wage jobs completing energy efficiency upgrades to homes and small businesses in Whatcom, Skagit, Island and San Juan Counties.
+Global climate change is our top priority.
+As a single parent, I am driven by the idea that it is my responsibility to ensure a safer, better future for my son.
+When I had the opportunity to serve as Program Director with a local non-profit, I led the development of the Community Energy Challenge.
+This program creates living-wage jobs, saves thousands of dollars for families living in older homes and creates opportunity for small businesses throughout Whatcom, Skagit, Island and San Juan Counties.

+Housing is a matter of justice.
 As President of the board of Kulshan Community Land Trust, I worked hard to make homes affordable.
-I know first hand how important state funding is.
+As an owner of a Kulshan house, my son and I experienced first-hand how important affordable housing programs are to creating opportunity for our working people and families.

-As a clean energy and environmental organizer, I am known for finding common ground and building coalitions.
-I’ve worked to build trust and collaboration between environmentalists and the workers at oil refineries; today we are working together to raise common concerns about environmental impacts and workplace safety.
+Our futures are all linked.
+As a community organizer, I’m known for finding common ground and building coalitions.
+I’ve worked to build trust and collaboration between environmentalist organizations and the workers at oil refineries; today we are working together to raise our mutual concerns about environmental impacts and workplace safety.

 A History of Service in the Community